PedroZappa/42_ft_printf/README.md

 <div align="left">

 This project is an exploration into how `printf()` works.
 The objective is to write a library that mimics the behaviour of `printf()`.
-A recode exercise with the aiming of revealing how `variadic functions` work in C. This project is a challenge on how to build a well-planned, well-structured extensible code base.
+A re-code challenge with the aiming of revealing how `variadic functions` work in C. This project is a exercise on how to build a well-planned, well-structured extensible code base.

 </div>